Driving action towards a sustainable future

 “At the end of the day, it’s about asking people to care.
 You don’t need to be an environmental expert to do something meaningful.
 When I started Repair Café Toronto I didn’t have fixing skills, but I felt inclined to act in some way,” she says.
 “I encourage others to step up, ask questions and let your passion drive you to make change.”

-Pictured at top of page: Wai Chu Cheng, Coordinator in Sheridan’s Officer for Sustainability.
+Pictured at top of page: Wai Chu Cheng, Coordinator in Sheridan’s Office for Sustainability.
 Photo by Keiko Kataoka.

 Written by: Keiko Kataoka, Manager, Communications and Public Relations at Sheridan.